 The end result of this bake was near perfection.
 This one tastes as good as it gets.
 The crumb is nice and moist from the porridge and the sprouted whole wheat adds another layer and dimension to the final bread.
 If you get a chance I highly recommend you try this one as it won’t disappoint.

-Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
+Mix all the Levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I used my Proofer set at 81 degrees and it took about 4 hours.
+I usually do this the night before.

-Add about 3/4’s of the water called for in the porridge to the dry ingredients in a small pot set to low and stir constantly until all the water is absorbed.
-Add the remainder of the water and keep stirring until you have a nice creamy and soft porridge.
+Add about 3/4’s of the milk called for in the porridge to the dry ingredients in a small pot on your stove, set to low and stir constantly until all the milk is absorbed.
+Add the remainder of the milk and keep stirring until you have a nice creamy and soft porridge.
 Remove from the heat and let it come to room temperature before adding to the dough.
-I put mine in the refrigerator and let it cool quicker.
+I put mine in the refrigerator and let it cool quicker

 Main Dough Procedure